-- Have taken 48-52 credits - Have passed your preliminary examination
+- Have taken 48-52 credits. - Have passed your preliminary examination.

 - You may register for BCHS 3888, "Preparation for the Comprehensive Examination" (1-3 credits).
-Note that is not required. - You meet with your Chair to decide on your topic, and to select committee members who have expertise relevant to the topic. - Once you have a tentative list of committee members, you must check if your committee meets the university requirements with the Program Office. - You then approach your proposed committee members and ask them to serve on your committee. - After your proposed committee members have agreed to serve on your committee, contact the Academic Program Administrator to initiate paperwork to officially establish your committee. - BCHS requires a minimum of two meetings with your full committee, one of which is the final defense of your comprehensive examination paper.
+Note that is not required. - You meet with your Chair to decide on your topic, and to select committee members who have expertise relevant to the topic.
+When choosing committee members, consider that they will guide you in aspects of your topic and future research that fall within their expertise, and often this is a mentorship relationship. - Once you have a tentative list of committee members, you must check if your committee meets the university requirements with the Academic Administrator. - You or your advisor then approach your proposed committee members and ask them to serve on your committee. - After your proposed committee members have agreed to serve on your committee, contact the Academic Program Administrator to initiate paperwork to officially establish your committee.